Jerome Arizona's 53rd Annual Historic Home Tour 2018

 The Haven United Methodist Church & Modern Homes

 The Haven United Methodist Church was built in 1927 and remains a small but vital congregation today.
 The church is blessed with beautiful stained glass windows created by local artists.
 While the congregation membership is only 44, their Pastor told us that most every Sunday, they have visitors for the service.

 The remainder of the tour included a tiny rustic Miner's Shack that was built by a bootlegger before making his exit to South America for two years, and two modern homes with interesting details.

-The home tour does not repeat homes or buildings for five or more years, and several residents told us that planning the 50th Home Tour next May is already underway.
+The home tour does not repeat homes or buildings for five or more years.and this year (2018) will feature the Katie Lee home.
 For an amazing account of the early history of Jerome, check out Herbert V Young's Ghosts of Cleopatra Hill, Men and Legends of Old Jerome.
 (Very readable with great photos.)
 Also there is a Jerome Home Tour website.